Euro-BioImaging/BatchConvert/README.md

 `batchconvert omezarr -p mutation <input_path> <output_path>`

 Select a subset of images using wildcards.
-Note that the use of "" around the input path is necessary with wildcards:\
+Note that the use of "" around the input path is necessary when using wildcards:\
 `batchconvert omezarr "<input_path>/*D3*.oir" <output_path>`

 Convert by using a singularity container instead of conda environment (requires